ICRAR/boinc-magphys/server/src/work_generation/README.markdown

 ## Registering Runs

 $ ./load_run_details.py run_id dir_with_files url_prefix comment
-$ ./load_run_details.py 1 /home/ec2-user/boinc-magphys/server/runs/0001 http://boinc-download.icrar.org/runs/0001/ 'PS FIlers + SDSSu'
+$ ./load_run_details.py 1 /home/ec2-user/boinc-magphys/server/runs/0001 http://boinc-download.icrar.org/runs/0001/ 'PS Filters + SDSSu'

 * **run_id** is the run id to be used
 * **dir_with_files** where the gzip files can be find as we need to record the md5sum and size